Exemption 38 (not Coxswain Grade 3, which doesnt yet exist)

 - A boxed kit will be mailed to you within 24 hours, or you can even collect it after hours from Coogee, WA.

-- You do the written work (about 15 hours) and then study the theory (for as long as you need to know it well).
-All up – its actually a 7 day course if you were to sit in a classroom, but we do NO classroom work.
+- You do the written work and then study the theory (for as long as you need to know it well).
+All up – its actually a 1 week course if you were to sit in a classroom, but we do NO classroom work.
 It is self paced study, so no time is wasted.
 As most of our students already know boats, most can do it all fairly quickly – do it at your own speed, as fast or as slow as you want.
 Every thing you need to know by the end is what you are ‘supposed to’ do on a commercial vessel anyhow.